 Monday afternoon I jumped on the Gümüşlük (goo-moosh-look) dolmuş filled with an eclectic group of tourists and locals to go exploring.
 Gümüşlük is 25 miles from Bodrum at the westernmost tip of the Peninsula.
 The coastal scenery along the way is spectacular!
 The word dolmen means “filled” and the Turkish bus was certainly that!
 All seats were taken with several people standing in the aisle.

 Known as a “peaceful fisherman’s cove and seaside village,“ Gümüşlük is one of the oldest settlements on the Bodrum peninsula.
 It’s the former site of the ancient Carian city Myndos that slid into the sea during an earthquake.

 The only thing that hampered my exploration of the area was a lack of proper shoes.
 Jumping on the dolmus was a spur-of-the-moment idea and I was wearing sandals – not ideal for walking sandy, rocky beaches or climbing hills.
 I managed to get around and walked several miles but not without repeated complaints from my poor feet.

-The ancient remains of Myndos’ post-earthquake harbor are scattered at the base of the headlands to the northwest of the village.
-The remains attract snorkelers and scuba divers.
+The ancient remains of Myndos’ post-earthquake harbor lay scattered at the base of the headlands to the northwest of the village.
+The remains attract snorkelers and divers.